hirrolot/metalang99/README.md

 In this case, the best thing you can do is to iteratively debug your metaprogram.

 I often use the bottom-up approach: first I ensure that all utilitary macros work as expected, then move on to more general macros, and so on, till I find the problem.
+You can trace terms during execution with `ML99_abort`, or just copy-paste them into `ML99_EVAL(...)` in a separate file and see how it goes with `-E`.

 Metalang99's debugging facilities are discussed in a [dedicated chapter](https://hirrolot.gitbook.io/metalang99/testing-debugging-and-error-reporting).